Using Dundas BI recommendations

 3. Smart data visualizations

-Every time you add or remove data from the metric set, the Smart data visualization functionality will automatically re-visualize to the most fitting recommended data visualization.
+When first selecting data for a new metric set, Smart data visualization functionality can automatically re-visualize to the most fitting recommended data visualization.

-To activate this functionality, either drop data onto the canvas or select the Smart data visualization from the toolbar.
+To activate this functionality, drop data directly onto a blank part of the canvas.
+You can also select the Smart data visualization from the toolbar in views such as dashboards.
 Selecting a specific data visualization will not activate this functionality.

 Next, add the OrderQty and UnitPrice measures to the metric set.